model-checking/kani/docs/src/tutorial-loop-unwinding.md

 1. Put an actual upper bound on the problem itself.
 Here that's accomplished via `LIMIT` in our proof harness.
 We don't create a slice any bigger than that, and that's what we loop over.
-2. Start at a reasonable guess for an `kani::unwind` bound, and increase until the unwinding assertion goes away.
+2. Start at a reasonable guess for a `kani::unwind` bound, and increase until the unwinding assertion failure goes away.
 3. Or, if that starts to take too long to verify, decrease your problem's bound, to accommodate the verifier's performance.

 ## Unwinding value specification